wistia/wistia-open-docs/_posts/embed-options.md

 canonicalUrl          | string  | The url of the page, used for social features. chromeless            | boolean | flash only.
 When true, player is created without controls. container             | string  | The element that should container the embed.
 Defaults to wistia_{hashed_id}
-controlsVisibleOnLoad | boolean | flash only.
-When true, controls are visible before you click play. doNotTrack            | boolean | When true, embed will not track views. endVideoBehavior      | string  | flash only.
+controlsVisibleOnLoad | boolean | When true, controls are visible before you click play. doNotTrack            | boolean | When true, embed will not track views. endVideoBehavior      | string  | flash only.
 Behavior when the video ends: default/reset/loop. fullscreenButton      | boolean | Show fullscreen button.
 Default is true.